 CBD, or cannabidiol, is experiencing a swift and widespread rise to substance stardom that is nearly impossible to ignore.
 This hemp-derived product is THC’s non-psychoactive cousin, and thanks to this difference, it is legal in a growing number of states–including locations that have yet to greenlight marijuana for recreational use.

-Given the wide range of benefits attributed to CBD use, it’s no wonder some people regard it as somewhat of a wonder drug: It has been known to help relieve chronic pain and ease depression and anxiety, for starters, alongside a number of other health upsides that are backed by budding research.
+Given the wide range of benefits attributed to the best CBD oils, it’s no wonder some people regard it as somewhat of a wonder drug: It has been known to help relieve chronic pain and ease depression and anxiety, for starters, alongside a number of other health upsides that are backed by budding research.

 It was only a matter of time, of course, before the substance made its way into the bedroom.
 In fact, we’re at a point where you can shop around for an impressive selection of CBD-infused products created for sex.